Federal agencies begin removing DEI guidance from websites in Trump crackdown

 “Conservatives would say it is wrong to target someone based on their race – but that is exactly what Trump is doing,” she said.

+The State Department on Wednesday dismantled its Office of Diversity and Inclusion and removed the link to it from its website.
+The office had been created by former Secretary of State Antony Blinken with fanfare shortly after he took office and had produced reports identifying strategies for attracting minorities and women into the department’s workforce.

+Secretary of State Marco Rubio sent a cable this week to all U.S. embassies and consulates abroad barring them from flying anything other than the American flag or flags to honor prisoners of war or the wrongfully detained.
+The directive effectively banned the display of LGBTQ+ pride or Black Lives Matter flags, which had been permitted under the Biden administration.

 On Thursday night, the Education Department announced it had removed or archived hundreds of guidance documents, reports and training materials.
-The 200-plus pages that vanished from its website once comprised resources and tips encouraging K-12 schools and colleges to promote diversity, equity or inclusion programming.
-The department said it cancelled DEI training and service contracts totaling more than $2.6 million.
+The department said it cancelled contracts totaling more than $2.6 million for staff DEI training.

-The pages that were taken down include “Resources for LGBTQI+ Students,” another page that had an overview of civil rights laws related to “Race, Color, or National Origin Discrimination,” and guidance titled “Avoid the Discriminatory Use of Artificial Intelligence.”
+The pages that were taken down include “Resources for LGBTQI+ Students,” an overview of civil rights laws related to “Race, Color, or National Origin Discrimination,” and guidance titled “Avoid the Discriminatory Use of Artificial Intelligence.”

 An Education Department statement said the deleted pages “encouraged schools and institutions of higher education to promote or endorse harmful ideological programs.”